symfony/symfony-docs/quick_tour/the_big_picture.rst

 .. tip::

-    In addition to YAML files, routes can be configured in XML or PHP files and even embedded in PHP annotations.
+    In addition to YAML files, routes can be configured in XML or PHP files and can even be embedded in PHP annotations.
 This flexibility is one of the main features of Symfony2, a framework that never imposes a particular configuration format on you.

 Controllers